geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 ## Run the tests

 To run the test suite, invoke `./run_tests.sh`.
-It should produce output similar to the following:
+It should take around 4 minutes to run, and should produce output similar to the following:

 ```shell
 ~/GitHub/geogardenclub/ggc_app git:[issue-235]